nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #3.md

     INNER JOIN annual_table ant ON ftt.customer_id = ant.customer_id
 ```

-10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
+**10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)**

 ```sql
 WITH free_trial_table AS